flot/flot/API.md

     ]
     ```

-    The first object means that for the first coordinate it should be
-    taken into account when scaling the x axis, that it must be a
-    number, and that it is required - so if it is null or cannot be
+    This indicates that a point, i.e. [0, 25], consists of two values, with the
+    first being plotted on the x axis and the second on the y axis.

+    If "number" is true, then the value must be numeric, and is set to null if
-    converted to a number, the whole point will be zeroed out with
+    it cannot be converted to a number.

-    nulls.
-Beyond these you can also specify "defaultValue", a value to
-    use if the coordinate is null.
-This is for instance handy for bars
+    "defaultValue" provides a fallback in case the original value is null.
+This
-    where one can omit the third coordinate (the bottom of the bar)
+    is for instance handy for bars, where one can omit the third coordinate
-    which then defaults to 0.
+    (the bottom of the bar), which then defaults to zero.

+    If "required" is true, then the value must exist (be non-null) for the
+    point as a whole to be valid.
+If no value is provided, then the entire
+    point is cleared out with nulls, turning it into a gap in the series.

+    "autoscale" determines whether the value is considered when calculating an
+    automatic min-max range for the axes that the value is plotted against.

  - processDatapoints  [phase 3]